NethermindEth/docs/docs/developers/building-from-source.md

 The build artifacts can be found in the `bin/release/net7.0` directory.
 By default, the logs and database directories are located here as well.

-For more info about launching Nethermind, see the [Launching](../get-started/installing-nethermind.md#launching) section.
+For more info, see [Running Nethermind](../get-started/installing-nethermind.md#running).

 #### Testing